faresbougourzi/Covid-19_ICIAPWorkshop2022/README.md

 # Call For Papers

-## COVID2022 - Medical Imaging for Covid-19 Analysis.
+## COVID2022 - Medical Imaging Analysis for Covid-19.
 ## ICIAP Workshop
 ## May 2022- Lecce, Italy